 Earning his Juris Doctor from the University of California Los Angeles School of Law in 2011, Mr. Vernon served as Senior Articles Editor for the UCLA Entertainment Law Review.
 He was active with the UCLA International Justice Clinic Sierra Leone research team.
 He served as a Board Member and Event Chair for UCLA’s Public Interest Law Fund, and Clinic Chair for General Relief Advocacy Project.
 Mr. Vernon earned a Bachelor of Arts degree in History from the University of Texas in 2005.

-He currently serves as Chair of the Franchise Law Committee and previously, Co-Chair of Publications for the Franchise Law Committee in the California Lawyers Association (formerly of the state bar of California) and a member of the American Bar Association Forum on Franchising, the Los Angeles County and San Fernando Valley Bar Associations.
+He currently serves as Chair of the Franchise Law Committee and previously, Co-Chair of Publications for the Franchise Law Committee, of the California Lawyers Association.
+He is also a member of the American Bar Association Forum on Franchising, the Los Angeles County Bar Association and the San Fernando Valley Bar Association.